jsharkey13/cambridge-cstia-databases/tutorials/document.md

 ## TinyDB by example

 TinyDB has the concept of "tables"; in the same way relational databases group similar objects into tables, we do the same in TinyDB.
 In other document databases this form of grouping may be called a "collection" (in MongoDB) or an "index" (in ElasticSearch, and not to be confused with a relational or search index; same name, very different concept!).
-Unlike relational tables, in TinyDB these tables are only for logically grouping documents together; documents in the same table do not have to similar structure, and there is no schema.
+Unlike relational tables, in TinyDB these tables are only for logically grouping documents together; documents in the same table do not have to have similar structure, and there is no schema.

 Every document in a TinyDB table has an ID, called `doc_id`.
 It is possible to use custom classes to extend TinyDB to use string IDs, but by default it uses integers.
 This means we haven't used the `movie_id` and `person_id` fields as document IDs; the `doc_id` values are arbitrary.